Wakefield Memorial High School: Performing arts

 On February 11, 2017, the school's all-girls a cappella group She Major placed third in the International Championship of High School A Cappella quarterfinals, winning them a spot in the semifinals.

 Visual Arts

 The Wakefield High School Visual Arts program consists of 2-D, 3-D, digital and film and video courses.

 WPS Visual Arts can be found on Facebook as well as Instagram.
 Film & Video can be found on YouTube.

 Demographics

-The racial makeup of Wakefield High School is: 94% White, 3% Black, 2% Hispanic and 1% Asian/American Indian.
+The racial makeup of Wakefield High School is: 80% White, 10% Hispanic, 4% Asian, 4% Black, and 2% American Indian/Multi-Race.

 Wakefield High School participates in the METCO program, a grant program funded by the Commonwealth intended to reduce racial imbalance.
 Students from the cities, such as Boston are given the opportunity to attend Wakefield High School.